Kingvinu7/sloto-caster/README.md

 # 🎰 Sloto-caster

-A Farcaster-based slot machine game on Base network where players can win $1 worth of Base ETH!
+A Farcaster-based slot machine game on Base network where players can win $1 to $5 worth of Base ETH!

 ## 🚀 Quick Start